 Feedback From Our Teachers and Students

-A major reason we are making this change is because of ongoing feedback from our community of teachers and students.
+A major reason we enforce this requirement is because of ongoing feedback from our community of teachers and students.
 When we survey them, students frequently share that they love the catalog of content they find on Skillshare, but often struggle to find the best classes amidst content with minimal engagement and low reviews.
 Similarly, teachers have shared concerns that their content can be difficult to discover onsite amidst older classes and classes that aren't being watched.
 We believe we can improve both the student and teacher experience by closing these classes that are not adding value for our students.

-How Engagement Impacts Membership
+How Class Performance Impacts Membership

 Another important reason is based on data.
-If a student interacts with an older class that has low engagement, they are far less likely to keep watching other classes and stick with Skillshare, meaning they do not renew their membership, or subscribe at all.
+If a student interacts with an older class that has low engagement performance, they are far less likely to keep watching other classes and stick with Skillshare, meaning they do not renew their membership, or subscribe at all.
 Meanwhile, those students who take more engaging classes are far more likely to subscribe and renew as Skillshare members.
 This tells us that if we’re not providing students with a catalog of engaging classes, they will not see the value in subscribing.
-And as we all know, we want to grow the number of subscribers so they can discover the many great classes you all do offer, and thus contribute to your royalty earnings.
+And as we all know, we want to grow the number of subscribers so they can discover the many great classes you all do offer, and thus contribute to your earnings.

 Meaningful Success for Teachers